Multiple Testing of Local Extrema for Detection of Structural Breaks in Piecewise Linear Models: Data examples

 \subsection{Global temperature records}

 Climate change research plays a pivotal role in addressing the impacts of global warming and guiding policy decisions related to mitigation and adaptation strategies.
-Analyzing temperature changes is crucial to understanding the patterns and shifts in climate over time.
+Analyzing temperature changes is crucial for understanding the patterns and shifts in climate over time.
 In this paper, we study the data concerning global mean land-ocean temperature deviations (measured in degrees Celsius) from the period 1880 to 2015, in comparison to the average temperature between 1951 and 1980.
 This dataset is available at \url{https://data.giss.nasa.gov/gistemp/graphs}.

 Figure \ref{fig:globtemp} illustrates the results of applying all three methods to global temperature data.
 Our method successfully detected two Type \RN{2} change points in 1902 and 1934, along with one Type \RN{1} change point in 1971.
 These findings closely align with the results presented in a previous study by \citet{yu2019change}, where they conducted an analysis of five time series and identified three distinct periods of significant temperature change in the 20th century.
 Specifically, their research highlighted change points between 1902-1917, 1936-1945, and 1963-1976.
 The result of our detection method aligns with the visual assessment of the data sequence.
 The observed pattern suggests that the signal remained relatively constant during the first period (1880 - 1902), followed by a linear trend in the second period (1903 - 1934), then another constant signal in the third period (1935 - 1971), and finally a linear trend in the last period.